stroemlind/artsinalta/README.md

 ### Tested User Stories

-These are the result after testing the finctions on the website that was implementet by the User Stories.
+These are the result after testing the functions on the Website made by the User Stories.

-* "I want to easily navigate through the website"
+* "I want to navigate through the Website easily."
   * #### The logo in the header
    The logo on the left side of the header “Arts in Älta” is linked to the given landing page of the website.
-When selected it takes the user to the top of the Home page.
+When selected, it takes the user to the top of the Home page.

     ![Logo](documentation/testing-screenshots/logo.jpg)

   * The Navigation bar/ Menu
-    When the user navigates through the menu it takes the user to the top of the assigned page.
+    When the user navigates through the menu, it takes the user to the top of the assigned page.

   * Scroll function for When in the Navigation bar When a user selects the When button in the menu, the index page will load first and then scroll smoothly down to the When section of the Home page.
-However, this application does not render well in with the Safari browser or when used on a mobile device.
+However, this application does not render well in the Safari browser or used on a mobile device.

     ![Nav-menu](documentation/testing-screenshots/navmenu.jpg)

-* "I want clear information about time, meetings and where the club is located"
+* "I want clear information about time, meetings, and where the club can be found."
   * #### Google Maps
-    The embedded Google Map works well in all tested browser.
-The user can use the commandos for zooming, get direction to the place and open in a new tab if selected.
+    The embedded Google Map works well in all tested browsers.
+If selected, the user can use the commandos for zooming, get directions to the place, and open a new tab.

     ![Map-zoom](documentation/testing-screenshots/mapzoom.png)
     ![map-newtab](documentation/testing-screenshots/mapnewtab.png)
     ![Map-firefox](documentation/testing-screenshots/mapfirefox.png)

-* "I want a simple and easy sign up form with relevent infromation"
+* "I want a simple and easy sign up form with relevant infromation"
   * #### The Sign Up
     The form works in all browsers.
-It will only submit the given content if all required fields are written correctly.
-If not, it will give the user a notification on that specific field and ask them to write in the right form of information.
+It will only submit the form if all required fields have content.
+If not, it will notify the user of that specific field and ask them to write in the correct information.
 See images below.

     ![Sign-up-name](documentation/testing-screenshots/test-signupform-name.png)
     ![Sign-up-phone](documentation/testing-screenshots/test-signupform-phonenumber.png)